thegetty/quire-docs/content/docs-v1/collection-catalogues.md

   - /documentation/collection-catalogues/
 ---

 Along with monographs, edited volumes, and serial publications, Quire is also designed with the publication of collection catalogues in mind.
-Collection catalogues typically feature a series of pages focused on an individual objects.
+Collection catalogues typically feature a series of pages focused on individual objects.
 Each page includes images of an object, data about it, and an essay or analysis text.
 To publish this style of catalogue with Quire, you’ll capture object data, create the object pages, and then, optionally, display a visual grid of the objects.

 {{< q-figure id="entry-example" >}}

 ## Creating an `objects.yaml` File

-This first step of creating a collection catalogue in Quire is to capture all the data related to your various objects in an  `objects.yaml` file.
+The first step of creating a collection catalogue in Quire is to capture all the data related to your various objects in an  `objects.yaml` file.
 Similar to how [*Figure Images*](/docs-v1/figure-images/) are managed with YAML, this data can then be pulled into your Markdown files through the use of an `id`.
 The primary way this information gets displayed is as a table of information that accompanies each object in the publication.
 This table is often referred to as a "tombstone".

 {{< q-figure id= "tombstone" >}}